paklids/rpi-terraform-rke/examples/README.md

 ## Install the Minecraft Helm chart

+Install Helm to leverage it's amazing power (On a mac you can simply `brew install helm`)

 Edit the values.yaml to match your needs.
 Note the sections `persistence.dataDir.existingClaim` and `minecraftServer.serviceType`

 ```